mackerelio/go-check-plugins/check-cert-file/README.md

 go install
 ```

-Or you can use this program by installing the official Mackerel package. see [Using the official check plugin pack for check monitoring - Mackerel Docs](https://mackerel.io/docs/entry/howto/mackerel-check-plugins).
+Or you can use this program by installing the official Mackerel package.
+See [Using the official check plugin pack for check monitoring - Mackerel Docs](https://mackerel.io/docs/entry/howto/mackerel-check-plugins).

 Next, you can execute this program :-)